nas27/sql-project-1/README.md

 * Clean the data
 * Input sanitation to validate the data before it gets inserted into the DB or flat file
 * Have more discussions regarding the project with mentors and classmates to understand the data approaches
+* Create some charts and visualizations with Excel from what we learnt in the prep modules